Relative Ding Stability and an Obstruction to the Existence of Mabuchi Solitons: Introduction

-See (Def \ref{def: def of D-semistable}, \ref{def of Uni D-stable}) for our definition of stability.
-Comparing to K-stability, a new feature of relative D-stability is that uniformly stable does not equivalent to stable.
-At least there are examples (orbifold toric surfaces \cite{Yao}) which satisfy $\vartheta(M)=1$ and relative D-stable but not uniformly, we have not found smooth such example yet.
-Another question unknown is whether $\vartheta(M)\leq1$($<1$) can be implied by relative K-stability.
+Comparing with K-stability, a new feature of relative D-stability is that uniformly stability may be not equivalent to stability.
+At least there is an orbifold toric surfaces (see Example 5.14 \cite{Yao}) which is relative D-stable but not uniformly, but the existence of smooth such examples is not known yet.

+In the following, we outline the proof of Theorem \ref{thm: intro theta 1} and introduce its byproducts which may benefit the study of relative K-stability.

-The proof is by constructing a specific family of $T$-equivariant test-configurations $(\mathcal{X},\mathcal{L}_{c})$ with parameter $c\ll1$, that is the deformation to normal cone of a chosen $T$-fixed point.
-Then we analysis the relative Berman-Ding invariant,
+We construct a specific family of $T$-equivariant test-configurations $(\mathcal{X},\mathcal{L}_{c})$ with a parameter $c$, that is deformation to the normal cone of a $T$-fixed point.
+Then we need to analyze the relative Berman-Ding invariant,